 USDA Hardiness Zone 5

 RHS Hardiness Rating H6

-Introduced from Japan to Kew by Richard Oldham about 1862.
-It is a neat and cheerful-looking tree suitable for a limited space.
-Sargent says that in Japan it springs up on waste land in great numbers, but is only valued as fuel.
-Silkworms feed on its leaves.
-It is closely related to Q. variabilis which has corky bark and leaves grey-felted beneath.
-The only other oak with which it is likely to be confused is Q. castaneifolia, but that may be easily distinguished by its shoots being downy throughout the first season or longer, by the thicker, shorter, quite downy leaf-stalk, the leaves which are greyish beneath and by the absence of the bristly termination to its coarser teeth (Bean 1981).
+Introduced from Japan to Kew by Richard Oldham about 1862, Bean (1981) considered Quercus acutissima to be ‘a neat and cheerful-looking tree suitable for a limited space’ but perhaps his idea of limited space was different to ours: this can become a large tree with wide-spreading limbs.
+It is closely related to Q. variabilis, which has corky bark and leaves grey-felted beneath, and to Q. chenii, which has glabrous leaves, smaller fruit, and slender cupule scales.
+The only other oak with which it is likely to be confused is Q. castaneifolia, but that may be easily distinguished by its shoots being downy throughout the first season or longer, by the thicker, shorter, quite downy leaf-stalk, the leaves which are greyish beneath, and by the absence of the bristly termination to its coarser teeth (Bean 1981).